If you’ve been part of the affiliate marketing scene for any length of time you’re already familiar with ClickBank.

 So you can avoid costly mistakes months down the road.

-That’s why we offer a Free 2-hour web tutorial on how to build your first affiliate site.
+That’s why we offer a free training on how to build your first affiliate site.

 It’s 100% free.